ISIC-Research/Challenge-2024-Metrics/README.md

 To help answer this question, one secondary prize will be awarded to the algorithm that is most successful in scoring malignancies within the top-15 highest scored images per patient.
 In the event of a tie, the algorithm that ranks the detected malignancies highest among those top-15 lesions per patient will win the secondary prize.

 ### Model Efficiency
+Submissions will be evaluated for inference time on an undisclosed subset of test set images.
+This prize is optional and requires teams to submit a Kaggle notebook to the challenge organizers.